Mc-Zen/zero/README.md

 ### Rounding

 Rounding can be configured with the `set-round()` function.
-Numbers with an uncertainty are by default automatically rounded to the precision of the uncertainty (this can be turned off with the option `follow-uncertainty`, see below).
-Otherwise, rounding takes place according to `mode` and `precision`.
+Numbers with an uncertainty are by default automatically rounded to the precision of the uncertainty.
+This behavior is engaged when `follow-uncertainty` is true.

+If `follow-uncertainty` is false or the number just has no uncertainty, the normal rounding method according to `mode` and `precision` applies.
+In this case, there is no guarantee that value and uncertainty have the same number of digits.

 ```typ
 #set-round(